Adamant-im/AIPs/AIPS/aip-21.md

 ADAMANT transactions currently include `timestamp`, measured in seconds since the ADAMANT epoch.
 This value is part of transaction signing and cannot be adjusted by a node after a client creates a transaction.
 In fast messaging flows, several messages can share the same second-level timestamp, so clients and APIs cannot always reconstruct the intended ordering from confirmed transaction data.

-This AIP proposes a protocol upgrade that allows transactions to include `timestampMs`, measured in Unix milliseconds.
+This AIP proposes a protocol upgrade that allows transactions to include `timestampMs`, measured in milliseconds since the ADAMANT epoch.
 The field is not included in transaction byte serialization, signature calculation, transaction IDs, or hashes.
 After activation, nodes validate that an included `timestampMs` belongs to the same ADAMANT timestamp second, store it, and return it in transaction API and socket responses.
 Before activation, nodes must ignore the field on consensus-sensitive paths.

 ## Motivation